Skip to main content

 Provided data:

-• worker_log [list] - The log lines that are being tailed by the frontend (can be empty).
+• worker_log [list] - The log lines that are being tailed by the frontend.
+Can be left empty.

-• library_id [integer] - The library that the current task is associated with.
+• library_id [integer] - The ID of the library that the current task is associated with.

-• exec_command [list] - A command that Unmanic should execute (can be empty).
+• exec_command [list or string] - A subprocess command that Unmanic should execute.
+Can be left empty.

-• command_progress_parser [callable] - A function that Unmanic can use to parse the STDOUT of the command to collect progress stats (can be empty).
+• command_progress_parser [callable or None] - Function, a function that Unmanic can use to parse the STDOUT of the command to collect progress stats.
+Can be empty.

-• file_in [string] - The source file to be processed by the command.
+• file_in [string] - String, the source file to be processed by the command.

-• file_out [string] - The destination that the command should output (can be the same as the file_in if necessary).
+• file_out [string] - String, the destination that the command should output (may be the same as the file_in if necessary).

-• original_file_path [string] - The absolute path to the original library file.
+• original_file_path [string] - String, the absolute path to the original file.

-• repeat [boolean] - Sets if this runner should be executed again once completed with the same variables.
+• repeat [boolean] - Boolean, should this runner be executed again once completed with the same variables.

 Example: